It’s hard to believe that 2016 will be over in 2 days and 2017 is going to rush in with a force we’re ready and waiting for.

 One of the smallest countries in the world, it blew our minds.
 How can so many people visit Europe every year and miss Luxembourg?

 This country is so much more than a day trip to its capital city.
-It has stunning nature, medieval villages and loads of castles.
+It has a stunning nature, medieval villages and loads of castles.

-After spending a couple days checking out villages and castles we even took the train up North into the heart of the Ardennes where we camped by a river and spent our days hiking trails with nobody else on them.
+After spending a couple of days checking out villages and castles we even took the train up North into the heart of the Ardennes where we camped by a river and spent our days hiking trails with nobody else on them.

 It was magical and more people need to add Luxembourg to their travel itineraries in Europe.
 We definitely have it on our list of places to return.

 David finally got to experience quirky, strange, funny, sad and expressive Amsterdam.
 Although it was my 5th visit, I was again excited to share a favorite city of mine with him.